Swasth-Apps/swasth.co/src/pages/blog/imposter-syndrome.md

 title: Imposter Syndrome
 username: Tanya Tripti
 date: 2021-06-11
-description: Impostor Syndrome can be related to other feelings of self-doubt, such as fear of success, fear of rejection, or fear of failure.
+description: Impostor Syndrome is a psychological pattern in which individuals doubt their skills, talents, or accomplishments and have a persistent internalized fear of being exposed as a "fraud".
 But it's not exactly another symptom of low self-esteem or excessive humility.
 It involves a constant fear of exposure, isolation, and rejection.
 image: static/img/imp1.jpg
 squareimage: static/img/imp2.jfif
 categories: